ACCDrupal-2016Fall/resources/manuscript/creating-github-account.md

  * [Step 1 - Create the Account](../manuscript/overview-&-development/creating-github-account/creating-github-account_step-1.md "Step 1 - Create the Account")
  * [Step 2 - Create an SSH Key Account](../manuscript/overview-&-development/creating-github-account/creating-github-account_step-2.md "Step 2 - Create an SSH Key Account")
  * [Step 3 - Add the SSH Key to GitHub Account](../manuscript/overview-&-development/creating-github-account/creating-github-account_step-3.md "Step 3 - Add the SSH Key to GitHub Account")

+ Congratulations!

+ Your local version of Git and remote account on GitHub are both configured and ready to work with other software packages.... like Drupal!

+### What's Next?

+Now that your local version of Git and remote GitHub is completely configured, it's time to create our first Drupal project!

+See the next section to create an account with Pantheon.io and begin working with both GitHub and Pantheon together!

 ## Further Reading